davidcalikes/Marvelous-Matching/docs/README.md

 - __Wireframes__

     Desktop, tablet and mobile wireframes were created using Balsamiq software to give a general overview of the layout of the site and to help organise the content logically.
 An image is posted of the gamepage wireframes below.
-I thought it unnecessary to create a framework for each game as the layout does not change for each categoty.
+I thought it unnecessary to create a framework for each game as the layout does not change for each category.
 A link to the full set of wireframes is available below.

     * [Set of site wireframes](assets/readme_images/wireframes/home_wf.pdf)